Reconstruction of caterpillar tanglegrams: Introduction

 Here, we affirmatively answer the tanglegram reconstruction problem for the case that at least one of the two trees of the tanglegram is a caterpillar tree, where a \emph{caterpillar} tree is a tree whose internal vertices form a path, such that the root of the tree is an endpoint of the path.
 We establish the following main theorem.

-\begin{theorem} Let $\mathcal{T}=(L,R,\sigma)$ be a tanglegram of size $n\geq 5$.
+\begin{theorem} Let $\mathcal{T}=(L,R,\sigma)$ be a tanglegram of size $n\geq 6$.
 If $L$ or $R$ is a caterpillar, then $T$ is reconstructable from the multideck $\Dm(\T)$. \end{theorem}

 The remainder of the paper is organized as follows.
 In Section~\ref{Sec:Preliminaries}, we introduce general terminology and notation.
 We then define different types of trees in Section~\ref{sec:types}.
-In Section~\ref{Sec:CaterpillarReconstruction}, we consider the tanglegram reconstruction problem involving caterpillar trees and prove Theorem~\ref{mainthm1}.
+In Section~\ref{sec:small} we discuss tanglegrams of size at most $5$ -- in particular we explain that Theorem~\ref{mainthm1} is best possible in the sense that the lower bound $n\ge 6$ can not be changed to $n\ge 5$.
+In Sections~\ref{Sec:CatergramReconstruction}--\ref{Sec:Type2Reconstruction}, we consider the tanglegram reconstruction problem involving caterpillar trees, distinguishing three cases, depending on the type of the tree the caterpillar is matched with.
+In Section~\ref{sec:conclusion} we finally prove Theorem~\ref{mainthm1} and pose a remaining problem.